How Ontario Voted: A Provincial “Exit Poll”.

 Find our data tables here.

 Methodology: Results are based on an online study conducted on June 1 and June 2, 2022, among 500 Ontario adults who voted in the 2022 provincial election.
-The margin of error — which measures sample variability — is +/- 4.4 percentage points for the sample of decided voters, nineteen times out of twenty.
+The margin of error — which measures sample variability — is +/- 4.4 percentage points, nineteen times out of twenty.

 Double-Digit Advantage for Ontario’s Progressive Conservatives